Skip to main content

 # Do something depending on those overridden values

-A classical setup being:
+A classical setup is:

-• default to using the session-scoped default_gitconfig to ensure isolation.
+• Default to using the session-scoped default_gitconfig to ensure isolation.

-• some specific test cases relying on some specific settings set on the gitconfig function-scoped fixture
+• Some specific test cases relying on some specific settings set on the function-scoped gitconfig fixture.

 This has the following benefits:

-• session isolation is done only once
+• Session isolation is done only once.

 Provided fixtures